kushadhvaryu/Sentiment-Analysis-on-Stocks/README.md

 # Sentiment-Analysis-on-Stocks
-Executed Sentiment Analysis to understand the sentiment on Stocks from social media feeds like public tweets, and news articles, which could be used as a factor while making a buy/sell decision of securities.
+Executed Sentiment Analysis on social media feeds like public tweets, & news articles about stocks, which could be potential factors while making buy/sell decision of securities